IronPizza73/ORL-Rescript-System-Showcase/README.md

 Both the gun system and enemy system are also made with a base class I created to automate creation of classes which works universally.

 All of the code minus the item giver and some of the math on the pathfinding for the enemies was exclusively created by me.
 Those were created by the person who manages O:RL at an earlier date before we started on this properly so he just had me reuse them.

+Since this is still in the VERY early stages of development enemies do not have animations hooked up and the gun currently appears on the player torso.